jamiedoylecap/DevOps-Course-Starter/README.md

 ## Documentation - Diagrams

 To read the diagrams located in diagrams.md either install Java and  the [Markdown Preview Enhanced](https://github.com/shd101wyy/vscode-markdown-preview-enhanced) extension for VSCode or cut and paste the code between the PUML code delimiters to the [PlantUML Webserver](http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000)
+For ease I have also added a PNG version in the documentation folder.

 ## System Requirements